Updated May 26, 2023

 - Along the way, visitors can learn about the history of the Revolutionary War, the colonial period in America, and the fight for freedom and independence.
-The tour also stops at numerous historic sites, such as Faneuil Hall, the Paul Revere House, and the Granary Burying Ground, and includes stories about the people and events that shaped America’s history.
+The tour also stops at historic sites like Faneuil Hall, the Paul Revere House, and the Granary Burying Ground.
+It includes stories about the people and events that shaped America’s history.

 - At the end of the tour, visitors can ride on the Freedom Trail Trolley, which takes them back to the Visitor Information Center.
 The tour is either a self-guided walk or a guided tour with a knowledgeable guide.